numfocus/DISCOVER-Cookbook/DISCOVER/02_minimal_measures.md

  ✅ Survey participants after the event to establish whether your diversity and inclusion measures had an effect.

-See whether there is any correlation between being part of a minority group and how welcoming the conference felt to the individual participants.
-You can consider specifically asking about inclusion/diversity on the survey.
+ 🍎 Share anonymized survey results publicly to demonstrate transparency and commitment to improvement.

+ ✅ Include open-ended questions for attendees to suggest new inclusion measures.

 [^lf-source]: Language adapted from The Linux Foundation's API Strategy & Practice Conference 2017 diversity scholarship announcement.
 See press release: [Linux Foundation Press Release](https://www.linuxfoundation.org/press/press-release/the-linux-foundation-and-open-api-initiative-announce-agenda-for-apistrat-the-api-strategy-practice-conference).

-*Note:Always ensure accessibility guidelines are followed when planning mimnimal measures.*
+**Note**:Always ensure accessibility guidelines are followed when planning mimnimal measures.